Imago

 ADVERTISEMENT

 But Mike Norvell has an expensive buyout.
 Firing him would cost the Seminoles roughly $59 million.
 That’s the fifth-largest buyout in college football, one that stretches through 2031.
 Even a post-season exit would still leave FSU paying him over $53 million.
-So, if Jimbo Fisher really wants to coach again, he might just have to invest in himself.
-One last resort could be that he could put personal funds into his next program’s infrastructure.
+That’s why Jimbo Fisher fits the bill.
+One last resort could be the financial freedom that the FSU front office might get if it hires the former head coach.

 If Mike Norvell’s situation unravels, that match might be staring everyone in the face.
-And if that happens, FSU could see a heartwarming reunion.
-Because as Jimbo Fisher said of leaving the Seminoles for the Aggies, “It was one of the most difficult things I’ve ever, ever done.”
+If that happens, FSU could see a heartwarming reunion.
+Because, as Jimbo Fisher said of leaving the Seminoles for the Aggies, “It was one of the most difficult things I’ve ever, ever done.”
 Considering how he exited college football, this man doesn’t just want to coach again.
 He needs to.
 And in a sport built on redemption arcs, that might be his greatest play yet.

 ADVERTISEMENT